Energy efficiency standards can be confusing. A good insulating structure has a low ‘U-value’.

 ψg (psi): thermal bridge loss coefficient of the glass edge in W/mK

-* Important note: The Uw value therefore refers to the whole window and is a true indication of the energy efficiency of a window or door unit – so this is what you should look for when comparing products.
+* Important note: The Uw value therefore refers to the whole window unit and is a true indication of the energy efficiency of a window or door unit – so this is what you should look for when comparing products.

 TIP: Don’t just compare Ug values which are only for the glass component and are therefore misleading.